-- Kuomingtang (KMT), also known as the Nationalist Party of China (NPC), played a significant role in overthrowing the last dynasty of China and creating the ‘Republic of China’.
+- The Chinese Nationalist Party (CNP), also known as the Kuomintang (KMT; Pinyin Romanisation - Guomindang) played a significant role in overthrowing the last dynasty of China and in creating the ‘Republic of China’.

-- The KMT were the main opposition for the Communist Party of China (CPC), the two parties have struggled for control of China since the formation of the CPC in 1920.
+- The KMT was the main opposition for the Communist Party of China (CPC), the two parties have struggled for control of China since the formation of the CPC in 1920.

 - After losing the Chinese Civil War to the CPC in 1949, mainland China was declared the ‘People’s Republic of China’ (PRC).
 The KMT retreated to Taiwan, and it became the main headquarters of the Republic of China and the KMT.

-- Despite various attempts to regain control of mainland China, changing views of foreign nations, as well as the power of the CPC, left the KMT with no choice but to accept their position on Taiwan.
+- Despite various attempts to regain control of mainland China, the changing views of foreign nations, as well as the power of the CPC, left the KMT with no choice but to accept their position in Taiwan.

 - Nationalism: Creating a united China of all ethnicities and advocating Chinese Nationalism.
 Also operating without any involvement from foreign powers or imperialist domination.

 - Democracy: Installing a democratic government was vital to creating a united, prosperous China.